-- Leigh Academy Bexley will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements and any local/national guidance. - All communication with students and parents/carers will take place using Academy provided or approved communication channels; for example, Academy provided email accounts and phone numbers and/or agreed systems: Google Classroom - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and students will engage with remote teaching and learning in line with existing behaviour principles as set out in our Academy behaviour policy and Acceptable Use Policies. - Staff and students will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP)
+- Leigh Academy Bexley will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements and any local/national guidance. - All communication with students and parents/carers will take place using Academy provided or approved communication channels; for example, Academy provided email accounts and phone numbers and agreed systems: Google Classroom and Microsoft 365. - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and students will engage with remote teaching and learning in line with existing behaviour principles as set out in our Academy code of conduct and Acceptable Use Policies. - Staff and students will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies.